Model-free bounds on Value-at-Risk using extreme value information and statistical distances: Preliminaries

-This problem has a long history and many approaches to its solution for different types of dependence uncertainty have emerged.
+The problem of computing bounds on the probability of a function of random variables, or equivalently on their Value-at-Risk, in the presence of dependence uncertainty has a long history and many approaches to its solution have emerged.
 In the situation of complete dependence uncertainty, where only the marginals $F_1,\dots,F_d$ are known and one has no information about the copula of $\mathbf{X}$, bounds for the quantiles of the sum $X_1+\cdots+X_d$ were derived in a series of papers, starting with the results by \citet{makarov1981} and \citet{rueschendorf1982} for $d=2$, and their extensions for $d>2$ by \citet{frank1987}, \citet{denuit1999} and \citet{embrechts2003}.
 These bounds are in the literature referred to as \textit{standard bounds} and they are given by

 where $\mathcal{U}(s) = \{(u_1,\dots,u_d)\in\mathbb{R}^d\colon u_1+\cdots+u_d=s\}$ and $F_i^-$ denotes the left-continuous version of $F_i$.
-These bounds hold for all random variables $\mathbf{X}$ with margins $F_1,\dots,F_d$, and the corresponding bounds for the VaR of the sum $X_1+\cdots+X_d$ are given by the respective inverse functions.
-It was shown independently in \citep{makarov1981} and \citep{rueschendorf1982} that the bounds are sharp for $d=2$, in the sense that there exists a distribution for $\mathbf{X}$ such that the sum of its constituents attains the upper and lower bound.
+These bounds hold for all random variables $\mathbf{X}$ with marginals $F_1,\dots,F_d$, and the corresponding bounds for the VaR of the sum $X_1+\cdots+X_d$ are given by the respective inverse functions.
+It was shown independently in \citep{makarov1981} and \citep{rueschendorf1982} that the bounds are sharp for $d=2$, in the sense that there exists a distribution for $\mathbf{X}$ such that the sum of its constituents attains the upper and the lower bound.
 The standard bounds may however fail to be sharp in higher dimensions.

-It turns out that the absence of dependence information leads mostly to very wide bounds on the VaR of the aggregated risks; see \textit{e.g.} \citet*{bernard2015}.
-Hence, there is a large spread between the upper and the lower bound, such that they are not actually informative for practical applications.
-In addition, a complete lack of information about the dependence structure of $\mathbf{X}$ is often unrealistic, since quantities such as correlations or the values of the distribution function of $\mathbf{X}$ at certain points can be estimated with a sufficient degree of accuracy.
-Therefore, the quest for methods to improve the standard bounds by including additional dependence information has turned into a thriving area of mathematical research in recent years.